Facing Blasphemy Charges, Indonesian Politician 'Happy That History Chose Me'

 "This is the deep state of Indonesia reacting to an outsider president," says Andreas Harsono, a researcher with Human Rights Watch in Jakarta.

-By "deep state," Harsono means an alliance of the military, hardline Muslim organizations, paramilitary groups and government bureaucrats.
+By "deep state," Harsono means an alliance of the military, hard-line Muslim organizations, paramilitary groups and government bureaucrats.

 The deep state, Harsono adds, exists beneath the institutions of Indonesia's democracy, as well of those of other Southeast Asian nations, where younger voters are demanding more political participation from the entrenched elites who have governed their countries since the Cold War era.